pantelis/aiml-common/lectures/cnn/cnn-arch/_index.md

 As explained [here](https://datascience.stackexchange.com/questions/16060/what-is-the-difference-between-equivariant-to-translation-and-invariant-to-tr) this should not be confused with **invariance to translation**.
 The later means that a translation of input features does not change the outputs at all.
 So if your pattern 0,3,2,0,0 on the input results in 0,1,0 in the output, then the pattern 0,0,3,2,0 would also lead to 0,1,0.

 For feature maps in convolutional networks to be useful, they typically need both equivariance and invariance in some balance.
-The equivariance allows the network to generalise edge, texture, shape detection in **different** locations.
+The equivariance allows the network to generalize edge, texture, shape detection in **different** locations.
 The invariance allows precise location of the detected features to matter less.
 These are two complementary types of generalization for many image processing tasks.

-In a nutshell in images, these properties ensure that the CNN that is trained to detect an object, can do its job irrespective on where the object is located in the image.
+In a nutshell, in images, these properties ensure that the CNN that is trained to detect an object, can do its job irrespective on where the object is located in the image.

-## Dimensionality Reduction

-### Pooling Layer
+## Pooling

 Pooling was introduced to reduce redundancy of representation and reduce the number of parameters, recognizing that precise location is not important for object detection.